-ETIAS (European Travel Information and Authorization System) will be implemented by 2021.
+ETIAS (European Travel Information and Authorization System) will be implemented by the end of 2022.
 When it is, it will be necessary for Canadians to register with ETIAS before they travel to the EU.

-ETIAS for Canadians will work in a similar way to other electronic travel authorization systems which have been introduced around the world, such as ESTA in the US.
-ETIAS has been designed to improve the security of the region to combat the threat of terrorism and to better safeguard the borders of the Schengen area.
+ETIAS for Canadians will work in a similar way to other electronic travel authorization systems that have been introduced around the world, such as ESTA in the US.
+The system has been designed to improve the security of the region to combat the threat of terrorism and to better safeguard the borders of the Schengen area.
 At the same time, it is expected to make travel easier for eligible visitors.

 In 2016, Jean Claude Juncker, President of the European Commission, said: “We need to know who is crossing our borders.
-This way we will know who is traveling to Europe before they even get here.”
+This way we will know who is travelling to Europe before they even get here.”

-When a traveler registers with ETIAS, their data will be cross-checked against several security databases.
+When a traveller registers with ETIAS, their data will be cross-checked against several security databases.
 Those considered to be high-risk will be denied an ETIAS travel authorization.

 What will Canadians need to do to register with ETIAS?

 The ETIAS application form will be straightforward to complete.
 When ETIAS is implemented (at the end of 2022) Canadians will need to complete the application before going to any country in the Schengen Area.

 To register with ETIAS, Canadians will need to answer a series of questions and enter a range of information which will include:

 - Date of birth